Rimbik/ai-nextGen/Ovarian_Cancer_Journey_LinkedIn_Post (1).md

 ## 🗣️ Final Thoughts
 in my native, I live in a well-connected city.
 I have access to excellent hospitals and specialists.
 I have health insurance.
 And yet — we lost 90 critical days because of **systemic inertia, assumptions, and rushed consultations.**
+Dr are busy seeing 50,80 patients a day and have no time to spend 15 min per patient, they are doing 8+ OT a day may be.
+No time to listen you.

 If this can happen to me, it can happen to anyone.